Mikejo5000/vsts-docs-pr/docs/build-release/concepts/agents/hosted.md

 * **Hosted Linux** if your team uses development tools on Ubuntu.

+* **Hosted VS2017** or **Hosted Linux** if you're building Docker containers or .NET Core apps.
+Hosted Linux may provide better performance in some cases, but either will work.

 * **Hosted macOS** if your team uses development tools on macOS.

   This option affects where your data is stored.
 [Learn more](https://www.microsoft.com/en-us/trustcenter/privacy/vsts-location)